flavell-lab/WormWideWeb/dataset_json_readme.md

 | `pumping` | number[] or null | Yes (key), value can be null | Importer accepts `null` |
 | `reversal_events` | array of `[start_idx, end_idx]` | Yes | Timepoint index intervals for reversal shading |

+Note: unlike the raw HDF5 files, the θh_pos_is_ventral info is already factored into each dataset.
+No further correction is needed.

 ### `metadata`

 | Key | Type | Required | Notes |